 There are two principle sources of air pollution from the Donaldson Coal Mine.
-The first is airborne dust that comes from the mining activities, measured as depositional dust and Total Suspended Particulates (TSP).
-The second source is from the combustion of diesel fuel, which is measured as PM10 particles.
+The first is airborne dust that comes from the rehabilitation activities, measured as depositional dust and Total Suspended Particulates (TSP).
+The second source is from the combustion of diesel fuel, which is measured as $PM{10}$ particles.